chrisnajman/code-snippets/README.md

 - Firefox
 - Microsoft Edge

-Each snippet been tested in both browser and device views.
+Each snippet tested in both browser and device views.